All Episodes

 It's the RBC Cash Index.

-That's a seven-month high, as uh lower gasoline prices made people feel a lot better about the current economic climate and their own financial standing.
+That's a seven-month high, as lower gasoline prices made people feel a lot better about the current economic climate and their own financial standing.

-And the Muslims are outraged at Pope Benedict the Sixteenth Muslim fury grows over Pope's speech.
+And the Muslims are outraged at Pope Benedict XVI.

-They're rioting out there, they're burning things, they're going through conniption fits, they're summoning the Vatican ambassador in Pakistan.
+They're summoning the Vatican ambassador in Pakistan.

 They're all upset in Turkey, ladies and gentlemen.

-We're looking at a at a at a two-way street.
+We're looking at a two-way street.

-A pop The Pope's not involved in a jihad against Jews or anybody else.
+The Pope's not involved in a jihad against Jews or anybody else.

 The Pope is not involved in international terrorism.